Bumble-Buzz/app/To-Do.md

         - LSI: creator, owner
         - GSI: collectionId, onSale + owner
 - Front-end dapp
+  - Collection creation
+    - Only true owner (check blockchain) of the collection is able to create the collection
   - Database updates
     - Should we update database but not await on the call?
 This should make the app more fast
   - Asset